Series 1 — Episode 11

 KOLLAKIS: Hello Renton-Stephens?
 Kollakis.
 I’ve just had Felgate here - I think he’s ready.
 Yes he has no money left.
 Yes - next time we’ll get what we really want from him.

-Evans and Steed are in the study of Brinkley House with Major Renton-Stephens where Evans is apologising to Major Renton-Stephens for grabbing Steed but he didn’t want a repeat of “that nasty accident”.
+Evans and Steed are in the study of Brinkley House with Major Renton-Stephens (Alastair Hunter) where Evans is apologising to the Major for grabbing Steed.
+He didn’t want a repeat of “that nasty accident”.
 Steed assures him it’s all right and Evans departs, noting on his way out that Jimmy is not in his cage.
-The major's daughter, Christine (Carole Boyer) tells him that’s okay, Jimmy will probably come to the house.
+The Major’s daughter, Christine Renton-Stephens (Carole Boyer) tells him that’s okay, Jimmy will probably come to the house.

 RENTON-STEPHENS: He’s one of the most intelligent creatures I’ve ever come across.
 Can do any number of tricks.